edm1/gwas-enrichment/README.md

 # GWAS Enrichment
 Cross-trait enrichment using GWAS summary stats.
 Top SNPs from a reference GWAS are tested for enrichment in a second GWAS.
-For each top SNP, above a set threshold, a null distribution of test statistics that have a similar profile (MAF, LD score, genomic feature) is sampled.
+For each top SNP above a set threshold, a null distribution of test statistics that have a similar profile (MAF, LD score, genomic feature) is sampled.
 SNPs from a second GWAS are compared to the corresponding null distribution to test for enrichment.

 #### Dependancies
 - Python >=2.7 (not tested with python >= 3)